kyphan38/web/assets/docs/technical/os - ongoing/2-memory/3-paging.md

 # How Are Page Tables Stored in Memory?

 What is the typical size of a page table?
-- 32-bit VA, 4 KB pages, so 2^32 / 2^12 = 2^20 entries.
+- 32-bit VA, 4 KB pages, so 2^32 / 2^12 = 2^20 entries
-- If each PTE is 4 bytes, then the page table is 4MB.
+- If each PTE is 4 bytes, then the page table is 4MB
 - One such page table per process!

 How to reduce the size of page tables?
-- Larger pages, so fewer entries.
+- Larger pages, so fewer entries

 How does the OS allocate memory for such large tables?
 - Page table is itself split into smaller chunks!